JoannaZyc/Project2/README.md

 ko_bTMRvsWT_bTMR_deg_all: previous analyzed data with all genes in konckout model tumor and WT tumor

-volcano data finalization: unfinshed project outcome
+Assignment file: unfinshed project outcome

 Scientific Question: What's the candidate genes that are significant in both our vivo models and clinical samples that can be used for prediction of disease course?